inf3rno/mixin.js/README.md

 There is nothing special about the installation, just choose one of the modules in the `src` folder and use it.

+I'll add support for component management systems: `npm`, `bower`, `jam`, `component`, etc...

 ### Supported platforms

 #### Browser support

 The library should work in **every browser**, because it uses core javascript only.

 I tested in firefox with require.js.
-If you have troubles with other browsers, please [send me a report](https://github.com/inf3rno/mixin.js/issues/1)!
+If you have troubles with other browsers, please [send me a report](https://github.com/inf3rno/inheritance.js/issues/1)!

 #### NodeJS support